billymohajeri/Capstone-Project-02/README.md

 ### Setup

 - Clone the repository
-- Change directory into the project folder
+- Change the directory into the project folder

 Example commands: